Loading...

 Skip to main content

-CONSTANT DE REBECQUE, HENRY BENJAMIN DE (1760-1830), a French politician, of liberal constitutional principles, born at Lausanne, of Huguenot parents; settled in Paris at the commencement of the Revolution, where he distinguished himself by his political writings and speeches; was expelled from France in 1802, along with Mme. de Staël, for denouncing the military ascendency of Napoleon; lived for a time at Weimar in the society of Goethe and Schiller; translated Schiller's "Wallenstein"; returned to France in 1814; declared for the Bourbons, and pled in favour of constitutional liberty; he was a supporter of Louis Philippe, and a rationalist in religion, and declared himself opposed to the supernatural element in all religions.
+Constant de Rebecque (1767-1830), also Henry Benjamin de Constant de Rebecque, was a French politician, of liberal constitutional principles, born at Lausanne, of Huguenot parents.
+He settled in Paris at the commencement of the Revolution, where he distinguished himself by his political writings and speeches.
+He was expelled from France in 1802, along with Mme. de Staël, for denouncing the military ascendency of Napoleon.
+He lived for a time at Weimar in the society of Goethe and Schiller and translated Schiller's "Wallenstein".
+He returned to France in 1814.
+He declared for the Bourbons, and pled in favour of constitutional liberty.
+He was a supporter of Louis Philippe, and a rationalist in religion, and declared himself opposed to the supernatural element in all religions.